xtanai/overview/README.md

 ## 🗺️ Roadmap

 Coming soon.
-I’m still in the research phase. 🚀
+The project is currently in the research and prototyping phase. 🚀

 ---